7 MinsOctober 07, 2019

 long-term financial goals.

 Using your debit and credit card, on things you need, during festive times is perfectly alright.
-But make sure that you are saving via the best deals/offers and using your cards in a disciplined manner.
+But make sure that you are saving via the best deals/offers and using your cards in a

 Update your savings bank account passbook regularly, or download the latest statement of accounts and monitor your cash inflows and outflows.
 Likewise, keep a track of your credit card statements.

 Saving alone has not made anyone rich.
 Hard-earned money saved needs to be deployed in productive asset classes and investment avenues that can counter inflation effectively.

 So, recognising your liquidity requirements, deploy the money in wealth-creating investment avenues such as mutual funds, stocks, bonds, debentures, bank fixed deposits, etc, whereby the vital envisioned financial goals can be achieved.
 These